 Banks can also lend money to other banks.
 A bank needs liquidity in order to operate properly.
-This means a bank must always have enough money to cover its deposits, and in order to do so, it must borrow money from other banks.
-Inter-bank lending terms vary and could be an overnight lend or they could have several months to repay the debt, but the interest rates are often far more favourable than those offered to customers and businesses.
+This means a bank must always have enough money to cover its deposits therefore must borrow money from other banks.
+Inter-bank lending terms vary and could be an overnight lend or they could have several months to repay the debt.
+The interest rates are often far more favourable than those offered to customers and businesses.

 Credit Card Interest

 An overwhelming amount of bank profits come from charging credit card interest.
-A bank will assign a customer with an amount of credit they can spend at any time with the expectation the customer will pay back the amount with interest.
+The bank assigns customers an amount of credit they can spend at any time.
+The customer must, however, pay this back with interest.

 The current average credit card interest rate is 20% on purchases.
 In comparison, the average interest you can earn on an online savings account is less than 2%.
 This difference gives you an example of the margin of profit and how banks make money.

-Most bank products come with a set of fees including administration fees, annual account keeping fees, late fees and overdraw fees.
-While these products and fees provide revenue for the bank, interest income from credit cards and loans make up the most of the banks’ profits.
+Most bank products come with a set of fees.
+These include administration fees, annual account keeping fees, late fees and overdraw fees.
+While these products and fees provide revenue for the bank, interest income from credit cards and loans make up the majority of bank profits.

 Banks can also offer a range of financial services to its customers such as insurance and financial planning.
 Banks make further profits by charging for these services.